tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

   *  HPKE Key Encryption mode, where HPKE is used to encrypt a content encryption key (CEK) and the CEK is subsequently used to encrypt the plaintext.
 This mode supports multiple recipients.
 This setup is conceptually similar to Key Agreement with Key Wrapping.

-When the alg value or enc value is set to any of algorithms registered by this specification then the 'epk' header parameter MUST be present, and it MUST be a JSON Web Key as defined in {{EK}} of this document.

-The "ek" member of an 'epk' will contain the base64url encoded "enc" value produced by the encapsulate operation of the HPKE KEM.
+The "ek" member of Protected Header or Unprotected Header will contain the base64url encoded encapsulated key (sometimes called KEM ciphertext) value produced by the encapsulate operation of the HPKE KEM.

 In all serializations, "ct" will be base64url encoded.